SciProgCentre/kmath/kmath-noa/README.md

 ## Usage

-The library spans several use cases.
+The library is under active development.
+Many more features will be available soon.

-###Linear Algebra
+### Linear Algebra

 We implement the tensor algebra interfaces from [kmath-tensors](../kmath-tensors):